 But devices having chip-level encryptions still don’t resolve using this data extraction technique.

-The JTAG with a mobile device using the device TAPs (Test Access Points) gives examiner access to the flash memory and the output is in a binary file of the desired selected partition or storage area.
+The JTAG with a mobile device using the device TAPs (Test Access Points) gives the examiner access to the flash memory and the output is in a binary file of the desired selected partition or storage area.

 Phase 4: Chip off